ava-labs/hypersdk/x/programs/rust/README.md

 ### Rust Program SDK

-This folder provides the necessary tools to build WASM programs using rust.
+These modules provides the necessary tools to build WASM programs using rust.

-- `/store` : Exposes methods with interacting with the host environment
+- `state` : Exposes methods with interacting with the host state.
-- `/types` : Defines types(currently just `Address`)
+- `types` : Defines types(currently just `Address`).
-- `/host` : Imports necessary functions from the host.
+- `host` : Imports necessary functions from the host.
-- `/Program`: Defines the `ProgramValue` and `Progam` types.

 ### Exporting Program Functions